15 Best Cardio Workouts for Weight Loss (From a Trainer)

 High-Intensity Interval Training is a popular workout with a combination of quick, vigorous bursts of cardio exercise followed by equal or more extended rest periods.

-In addition, the intense burst of activities elevates your heart and guarantees calorie burn and fat loss.
+In addition, the intense burst of activity elevates your heart and guarantees calorie burn and fat loss.

-It is apparent that HIIT workouts burn fat and one good point is you can mix it with other weight training workouts, so you get a good cardio and build muscle mass simultaneously.
+It is apparent that HIIT workouts burn fat and one good point is that you can mix them with other weight training workouts so you get good cardio and build muscle mass simultaneously.

 Related: HIIT vs Cardio